Shayype White Paper

 be you!

-(biometrics are always only a “percentage” match) are such solutions the answer
+you (biometrics only offer a “percentage” match) are such solutions the answer

 to all authentication problems?
-Clearly not in many cases.
-Biometric data can
+Clearly not in many cases, as biometric data

 In 2019 the X-Lab group of Chinese “white